BHanbashi/observability-lab/README.md

 The configuration matches the configuration in the `proxyDefaults` entry in the `consul-values.yaml` file.
 This shows that Consul has configured Envoy to publish Prometheus metrics.
 You can stop the port-forwarder now (<kbd>ctrl</kbd>+<kbd>c</kbd>)

 ### Simulate Traffic
+We have a tool, also from Hashi, that will generate traffic for the HashiCup application.
+Strangely enough this is called *Traffic*.
+Don't confuse this with Traefik, the ingress controller that ships by default with K3S as they are totally different things.

 If you change to the branch `traffic` you'll find a new file in the root called `traffic.yaml`.
-It's too long to post here so I've just given it to you verbatim.
-Don't confuse this with Traefik, the ingress controller that ships by default with K3S as they are totally different things.
+It's too long to post here so I've just given it to you to use directly.

+When you apply this file to kubernetes it will immediately start exercising the components of the demo-app to generate traffic that we can monitor with Consul, Prometheus, and Grafana.

 ### Lies, Damn Lies, and Statistics
 Envoy exposes a huge amount of metrics.
 Which ones you want to see is an application and task specific issue.